gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 ## Caveats

 Currently, the plugin has only been verified to work with the `poetry build` and `poetry export` commands.
+Though theoretically it should work with any other (plugin's) command, your mileage may vary.

+## How it works

+If enabled, this plugin registers itself to run before specific commands.
+When these commands are run, it will modify the internal lock file representation that Poetry uses, replacing the path dependency objects with regular dependencies.

+The idea came from the [Python Poetry Monorepo without Limitations](https://gerben-oostra.medium.com/python-poetry-mono-repo-without-limitations-dd63b47dc6b8) blog post on Medium, which describes how a simple script can modify the `pyproject.toml` before a build step, resulting in named dependencies in the build artifacts.
+This plugin only temporarily modifies the structure, in memory, just for the command you run it on.

 ## Contributing